|

 Or scan and email to admissions@salishseasciences.org

 Acceptance decisions go out two weeks after receipt of all materials.
 Within two weeks following acceptance, a non-refundable $2,000 deposit secures your spot.
-All fees are due by May 5th.
+The balance is due six weeks prior to program start.

 Helpful information for applicants and families.